Skip to content

 • Goal: Prove beyond a doubt that the organization can meet its RTO and RPO targets.

 A recovery plan often fails because engineers focus on the "Big Servers" while ignoring the "Support Infrastructure."
-In DR planning, we call these Critical Dependencies.
+In DR planning, these are Critical Dependencies.

 1. Identity Services (The Authentication Barrier)